Last Updated on June 16, 2021

 We continued onto the Jurassic Ridge Trail.
 Also an intermediate trail, this section is a lot more challenging.
 There are a couple of sections with ropes to assist your ascent/descent.
 We did the Jurassic Ridge trail when we had an extra pair of hands to help us.
 I wore baby Olivia, and the next youngest was Jacob was almost 4 years old.
 I wouldn’t recommend attempting to take any kids under age 4, with the exception of wearing a baby.
 I also would not take kids on this section on a wet day.
 The rocks in certain sections are very smooth and slippery.
 There are drop-offs, so you need to be fully focused on kids at all times.
 Adding Jurassic Ridge makes the trail 2.4 km.

-Family Friendly Hikes In Whistler
+Kid Friendly Hikes In Whistler

 It is an easy 15–20-minute walk from the parking lot to view this 230-foot beautiful waterfall from the viewing platform.